gcarbo01/db-schema-design-guidelines/README.md

 <br><img src="./images/Tenant-Company-instance1.jpg" align="center" width=90% height=90%> <br> <br>
 <br>

-The minimum implementation of the Company concept is to have the Unique identifier key named “CompanyId”.
+The minimum implementation of the Company concept is to have the Unique identifier key named ``CompanyId``.
 So, the CompanyId implementation in domains can be: <br>
 .
 A field at the aggregate root level only. <br>
 .
 A field in all tables, not just the domain root entity.  <br>